Military history of Nova Scotia: Queen Anne's War (1702-1713)

-40th Regiment of Foot
+Nova Scotia regiment

-The 40th Regiment of Foot was the first British regiment to be raised in Nova Scotia and was commanded directly by four consecutive Governors of Nova Scotia over a period of forty-two years.
+The 40th Regiment of Foot was the first British regiment to be raised in Nova Scotia and was commanded directly by four consecutive Governors of Nova Scotia over forty-two years.
 The regiment was raised by General Richard Philipps in August 1717 out of independent companies stationed in North America and the West Indies.
 The Regiment was first known as Philipp's regiment (1717–1749), Cornwallis' Regiment (1749–1752).
 In 1751, the regiment was numbered the "40th Regiment of Foot" and became known as 40th Hopson's Regiment (1752–1759).
-The 40th fought through Father Rale's War, King George's War, Father Le Loutre's War and then the Seven Years' War.
+The 40th fought in Father Rale's War, King George's War, Father Le Loutre's War and then the Seven Years' War.

-Father Rale's War
+Father Rale's War (1722-1725)

 During the escalation that preceded Father Rale's War (1722–1725), Mi'kmaq raided the new fort Fort William Augustus at Canso, Nova Scotia (1720).
 Under potential siege, in May 1722, Lieutenant Governor John Doucett took 22 Mi'kmaq hostage at Annapolis Royal to prevent the capital from being attacked.
 In July 1722 the Abenaki and Mi'kmaq created a blockade of Annapolis Royal, with the intent of starving the capital.
 The natives captured 18 fishing vessels and prisoners from present-day Yarmouth to Canso.
 They also seized prisoners and vessels from the Bay of Fundy.

 As a result of the escalating conflict, Massachusetts Governor Samuel Shute officially declared war on July 22, 1722.
 The first battle of Father Rale's War happened in the Nova Scotia theatre.
 In response to the blockade of Annapolis Royal, at the end of July 1722, New England launched a campaign to end the blockade and retrieve over 86 New England prisoners taken by the natives.
 One of these operations resulted in the Battle at Jeddore.
 The next was a raid on Canso in 1723.

 The worst moment of the war for the capital came in early July 1724 when a group of sixty Mikmaq and Maliseets raided Annapolis Royal.
 They killed and scalped a sergeant and a private, wounded four more soldiers, and terrorized the village.
 They also burned houses and took prisoners.
 The British responded by executing one of the Mi'kmaq hostages on the same spot the sergeant was killed.
 They also burned three Acadian houses in retaliation.

 As a result of the raid, three blockhouses were built to protect the town.
 The Acadian church was moved closer to the fort so that it could be more easily monitored.

 In 1725, sixty Abenakis and Mi'kmaq launched another attack on Canso, destroying two houses and killing six people.

 The treaty that ended the war marked a significant shift in European relations with the Mi'kmaq and Maliseet.
 For the first time a European Empire formally acknowledged that its dominion over Nova Scotia would have to be negotiated with the region's indigenous inhabitants.
 The treaty was invoked as recently as 1999 in the Donald Marshall case.